-People travel to Canada for the scenery, which includes coastline, prairie, mountain ranges, and unspoiled woodland.
-It's not for nothing that it's known as the Great White North, with the spectacular Rockies, but there's also Alberta National Park, Vancouver Island, and a plethora of other natural wonders, not to mention Newfoundland, Labrador, and the Yukon.
+People travel to Canada for the scenery, which includes coastlines, prairies, mountain ranges, and untouched woodlands.
+It’s no surprise that Canada is known as the Great White North, home to the spectacular Rockies, Banff National Park, Vancouver Island, and many other natural wonders.

 Canada eTA for Luxembourgish citizens